-BSc in Audiology is a 3-4 year undergraduate program that provides students with the knowledge of anatomy and physiology, hearing aid technology, rehabilitation techniques and diagnostic audiology.
 Students must pass their 10+2 examination in science background specifically in subjects like Physics, Chemistry, Biology (PCB) or Mathematics (PCM) from a recognized board, with a minimum of 50% marks.

-BSc in Audiology provides students with various job opportunities like hearing aid specialist, research audiologist, clinical audiologist and speech-language pathologist in hospitals and clinics.
+BSc in Audiology provides students with various job opportunities like hearing aid specialist, research audiologist, clinical audiologist, and speech-language pathologist in hospitals and clinics.
 Also, the students can pursue an M.Sc. in Audiology, M.Sc. in Speech-Language Pathology or related courses.
 The fresh graduates can expect an average package in the range of INR 3 - 5 lakhs per annum.

 Particulars | Course Details |

-Course Name | BSc Audiology |
+Course Name | BSc in Audiology |

-Duration | 3-4 Years |
+Duration | 4 Years |

 Eligibility | Students must pass their 10+2 examination in a science background, specifically in subjects like Physics, Chemistry, Biology (PCB) or Mathematics (PCM,) with a minimum of 50% marks |